 So how do you see vibrant, historic, beautiful Barcelona in one day ?
 The short answer is…take the Barcelona Bus Turistic, Barcelona’s hop-on hop-off bus.
 Although, it is blue and has a different name, it is part of the world-wide City Sightseeing red bus franchise.
 You may not be able to visit every attraction listed here but you will get a good overview of the city with the bus.
 It has two routes that cover the Northern and Southern parts of the city.
 In summer there is a third route that will take you along the Mediterranean coastline too.

-Here are 12 attractions you can visit in Barcelona with the Bus Turistico.
+Here are 12 attractions you can visit in Barcelona in one day with the Bus Turistico.
 We visited some of them, and added others to our wish list for our next visit.

 1. Sagrada Familia (UNESCO)